 Part VIII.
-Planning
+Planning and Implementation

 WAC 480-100-600 Purpose.

 The purpose of these rules is to ensure that the utility meets the clean energy transformation standards outlined in WAC 480-100-610 in a timely manner and at the lowest reasonable cost.